 - Present on the vulva, vagina, cervix, penis, foreskin, balls, around the anus and in the rectum.

-- Sometimes HPV on the cervix can cause abnormal bleeding, sometimes during vaginal sex.
-Contact your local sexual health clinic or a doctor if this is occurring
+- Sometimes HPV can cause abnormal bleeding which may occur during vaginal or anal sexual activity or when passing urine or stool.
+Contact your local sexual health clinic or healthcare professional if this is occurring

 - People may not be aware they have anal or genital warts, as they are usually painless.